carlosperate/ardublockly/README.md

 ## Features
 * Generate Arduino code with visual drag-and-drop blocks
 * Load the code to an Arduino Board
+* Useful "code block warnings"
 * Compatible with a wide range of official Arduino Boards
-* Compatible with Windows / Linux / Mac OS X
+* Runs on Windows / Linux / Mac OS X

 Ardublockly is still under development and a few features are not yet implemented.
+A to-do list can be found in the [TODO.md file](https://github.com/carlosperate/ardublockly/blob/master/TODO.md).

-Currently tested under Windows, but developed for portability.
-Will soon be tested on the other platforms.
+Currently tested under Windows and Linux with python 2, but developed for portability.
+Will soon be tested on all platforms.

 ## Demo